 So, if you’re using a cheap, no name brand Android tablet and want to perform pro-level art projects, then it might be time to upgrade your Tablet itself if there are no Active pens to choose from for your device.

-You have two choices when choosing the best stylus for drawing on Android: An Active or Capacitive type pen.
+If you are drawing or sketching, then you have two choices when choosing the best stylus for Android: An Active or Capacitive type pen.
 These have very different effects on drawing, writing and navigation and Android devices.

 Here is are difference between an active and capacitive stylus pen for Android devices: